Dwolla/dwolla-v2-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/dwolla/dwolla-v2-ruby.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Dwolla/dwolla-v2-ruby.

 ## License

-The gem is available as open source under the terms of the [Unlicense License](http://unlicense.org/).
+The gem is available as open source under the terms of the [MIT License](https://github.com/Dwolla/dwolla-v2-ruby).